 With class sizes swelling up to 80 students or more, classroom management and communication beyond lectures becomes difficult.
 Clinical Educator Jason Kroening-Roché, MD, MPH trained 27 faculty in Tanzania’s Hubert Kairuki Memorial University (HKMU) on how to use Google Classroom, an effective platform to simplify creating, distributing and grading assignments while streamlining communication between teachers and students.
 All 27 of those HKMU faculty are still using Google Classroom more than a year later, integrating the platform into their courses and curricula.
 In another Tanzanian partner site – the University of Dodoma – Clinical Educator Janelle Billig helped implement both Google Classroom and a novel tool, Zipgrade, to help save for her and her local colleagues hours of time previously spent grading exams.

-Nursing Educator Mary O’Sullivan introduced the use of tablets at Liberia’s Phebe Paramedical Training Center to help provide students and faculty in nursing anesthesia greater access to up-to-date resources in the clinical environment.
-Both as a reference source and in support of their role as clinical educators, her learners and local counterparts found the method to be valuable and supportive of their work, notes in their evaluations such as, “this helped me managing a patient with a difficult airway,” “this helped me give my patient the right drug,” and “this helped me teach my junior students about pain assessment.”
+Nursing Educator Mary O’Sullivan introduced the use of educational tablets at Liberia’s Phebe Paramedical Training Center, through a partnership with Health eVillages, to help provide students and faculty in nursing anesthesia greater access to up-to-date resources in the clinical environment.
+Both as a reference source and in support of their role as clinical educators, her learners and local counterparts found the method to be valuable and supportive of their work.
+Results from initial survey evaluations indicate the tool has been a success.
+Quotes include, “this helped me managing a patient with a difficult airway,” “this helped me give my patient the right drug,” and “this helped me teach my junior students about pain assessment.”
+The goal is to expand the tablets so that every new student at Phebe would receive a tablet upon enrollment in the program.

 With the world’s highest prevalence of HIV and TB/HIV co-infection, Swaziland has a critical need for a well-trained and sustainable workforce of health professionals.
 Seed has partnered with the Swaziland Nursing Council (SNC) to develop an innovative approach to standardizing clinical competencies assessed within the training program: the General Nursing Clinical Log Book (GNCLB).
 This will become a model for validating clinical competencies for each graduate, and has potential online eLearning applications for broader dissemination to nurses throughout Swaziland.